Analyzing Euronet Worldwide (NASDAQ:EEFT) & SoFi Technologies (NASDAQ:SOFI)

 |3.00

-Euronet Worldwide currently has a consensus target price of $159.20, indicating a potential upside of 9.08%.
-SoFi Technologies has a consensus target price of $30.00, indicating a potential upside of 62.16%.
-Given SoFi Technologies’ stronger consensus rating and higher probable upside, analysts plainly believe SoFi Technologies is more favorable than Euronet Worldwide.
+Euronet Worldwide presently has a consensus price target of $158.70, suggesting a potential upside of 17.23%.
+SoFi Technologies has a consensus price target of $30.00, suggesting a potential upside of 56.90%.
+Given SoFi Technologies’ stronger consensus rating and higher possible upside, analysts plainly believe SoFi Technologies is more favorable than Euronet Worldwide.

 Summary